Julie Stoffer: Other appearances

-Following The Real World, Stoffer continued to participate in MTV shows such as Real World/Road Rules Extreme Challenge.
+Following The Real World, Stoffer continued to participate in MTV shows such as the reality competition series Real World/Road Rules Challenge.
+One of her most infamous moments on the show occurred when she seemingly tried to unhook Veronica Portillo's harness during a zip-lining challenge during The Inferno.

 Stoffer appeared in the music video for Eminem's "Without Me", as well as New Found Glory's "Hit or Miss".

 Stoffer also later co-hosted G4 Canada's show The Electric Playground, which went behind the scenes of the video game industry.

 She also spoke on behalf of Path-U-Find Media, promoting her then-beliefs of moral values and working in abstinence and anti-tobacco campaigns.

 Stoffer makes a cameo appearance in the 2002 LDS comedy film The Singles Ward, though she stated in an April 2022 podcast that she was not aware that the film depicted the other characters speaking of her disparagingly.

 Stoffer reunited with her Real World castmates on The Real World Homecoming: New Orleans, which premiered on April 20, 2022.
 During the season premiere, castmates Melissa Beck and Danny Roberts accused Stoffer or her representatives of writing letters defaming Beck and Roberts to colleges and other organizations, in order to better secure speaking engagements for herself.
 Beck had last made this same accusation of Stoffer on camera during 2002's The Challenge: Battle of the Sexes, which was the last time Beck spoke to Stoffer.
 Stoffer denied these communications, though she did admit to having written a letter to one event organizer, defending herself by claiming that Roberts, and not her had been "making fun" of children present at an event, when he had found it humorous that they were not recognized.
 Roberts, however, said the letter portrayed him as a "horrible homosexual", which stunned and hurt him.

+In 2023, Julie and her husband Spencer, and their children were featured on HGTV's House Hunters.